 A change of status means you are changing your reason for staying in the United States.
 For instance, maybe you came as a tourist or were a dependent on another kind of status and now you want to become an F-1 visa student to complete a degree here.

-If you currently under the following visa categories, you are eligible for change of status to F-1 student:
+If you currently fall under the following visa categories, you are eligible for change of status to F-1 student:

 - Visitor for business or pleasure